Penn State Softball Takes Down Nebraska 5-0 In Big Ten Tournament Opener

-Penn State (23-32, 8-15 Big Ten), who barley snuck into the tournament as the managed to end Nebraska’s season for the second consecutive year after getting swept by the Cornhuskers during the 2017 regular season.
+Penn State (23-32, 8-15 Big Ten), after barely sneaking into the Big Ten Tournament as the 12th and final seed, managed to end Nebraska’s season for the second consecutive year after getting swept by the Cornhuskers during the 2017 regular season.

 Nebraska (24-29, 13-10 Big Ten) won each of this year’s meetings in tight fashion, but the Nittany Lions cruised to a 5-0 victory after coach Amanda Lehotak spoke of getting revenge for the difficult defeats.